 If you’re wondering about these kinds of things, I want to encourage you that it’s good that you are thinking deeper.
 I’ve struggled with all of this and studied scripture for answers.
-Hopefully what I’ve learned below will bless you on your journey too.
+Read on.
+These things are important to figure out before the holiday comes.

 Is Santa Claus Real?